mishoo/UglifyJS/README.md

 the AST in JSON on the standard output.
 To use UglifyJS to mangle and compress that:

-    acorn file.js | uglifyjs --spidermonkey -m -c
+    acorn file.js | uglifyjs -p spidermonkey -m -c

-The `--spidermonkey` option tells UglifyJS that all input files are not JavaScript, but JS code described in SpiderMonkey AST in JSON.
+The `-p spidermonkey` option tells UglifyJS that all input files are not JavaScript, but JS code described in SpiderMonkey AST in JSON.
 Therefore we don't use our own parser in this case, but just transform that AST into our internal AST.

 ### Use Acorn for parsing

-More for fun, I added the `--acorn` option which will use Acorn to do all the parsing.
+More for fun, I added the `-p acorn` option which will use Acorn to do all the parsing.
 If you pass this option, UglifyJS will `require("acorn")`.

 Acorn is really fast (e.g. 250ms instead of 380ms on some 650K code), but